Your Sun Protection Checklist

 - Naturopathica’s Calendula Essential Hydrating Lotion Broad Spectrum SPF 30 Sunscreen uses micronized zinc to protect from UVA/UVB rays, plus calming calendula which helps with inflammation.

-- Solara Suncare Clean Freak Boosted Daily Sunscreen SPF 30 which uses non-nano, non-coated zinc oxide and antioxidant-rich botanicals to protect and nourish skin.
+- Solara Suncare Clean Freak Boosted Daily Sunscreen SPF 30 uses non-nano, non-coated zinc oxide and antioxidant-rich botanicals to protect and nourish skin.

 - Josh Rosebrook Nutrient Day Cream SPF 30 uses non-nano, non-coated zinc oxide as well as moisturizing shea butter to hydrate skin.